-The Gorton Leaders Program (GLP) offers ten-month* fellowships to current undergraduate and graduate students whose degrees focus on international relations and U.S. policy to participate in monthly roundtables with foreign policy experts.
-The Gorton Center at NBR awards fellowships, plus a modest stipend, each year to a small class of fellows from universities in the Pacific Northwest.
+The Gorton Leaders Program (GLP) offers six-month fellowships to current undergraduate and graduate students whose degrees focus on international relations and U.S. policy.
+Fellows participate in a series of roundtables with foreign policy experts and other GLP alumni.
+The Gorton Center at NBR awards fellowships, plus a modest award for fellowship completion, each year to a small class of fellows from universities in the Pacific Northwest.

 The GLP aims to cultivate and mentor the next generation of policy leaders by networking opportunities and providing policy-focused classes and discussions.
 The GLP curriculum focuses on three policy areas: democracy and China; national security; and innovation, technology, and intellectual property.